 1 Anyone can request that the Minister of the Environment, Conservation and Parks make a Category A project subject to the Environmental Assessment Act.

-The Environmental Screening Process outlines a process by which members of the public and agencies with outstanding environmental concerns can request that a project in Category B be elevated to an individual EA (Category C).
+2 The Environmental Screening Process outlines a process by which Indigenous communities, members of the public and agencies with outstanding environmental concerns can request that a project in Category B be elevated to a comprehensive EA (Category C).